 How do we envision the role of a spouse?

-When two people join together in a marriage, they bring their baggage, beliefs, values, and expectations with them.
+When two people become a married couple, they bring their baggage, beliefs, values, and expectations with them.
 But how you define ‘spouse’ and how your partner does may vary significantly.
 That’s why licensed clinical psychologist Dr. Erika Updegrove recommends exploring this topic before you wed.
-“You will want to take a look at how they see the division of household labor, finances, and family obligations divided between you.
+“You will want to take a look at how they see the division of household chores, finances, and family obligations divided between you.
 You will want to have a clear understanding of whether or not you can successfully fulfill that role for them and vise versa,” she continues.
 “It is important to know whether you are entering into a marriage based on traditional, progressive, or free-formed norms and values.”

 How do we need to give and receive love?

 Or another way to phrase it to your partner: “How best can I show how much I love you?”
-As DeSilva explains, the devil is in the details and having the ability to illustrate your care and support so they can hear it matters much.
-This simple question can lead to more intimacy and increased satisfaction in your marriage.
+As DeSilva explains, the devil is in the details and having the ability to illustrate your care and support so they can hear it matters much—and isn't just about breaking down your sex life.
+This simple question and learning about each other's love languages can lead to more intimacy and increased satisfaction in your marriage.

 “The goal should be creating the environment where the partner can express themselves: their differences, commonalities, and fantasies.
 Having awkward conversations allows for creating this safe space,” she continues.
 “The more often couples have awkward conversations and ask important questions before marriage, the easier and more fun those conversations will become.”